 Conversely, if there were a few people in the forest that were high contrast.
 Then placing high contrast lettering would be problematic.
 The letters would tend to bleed into the high contrast areas of the image and become more difficult to read.
 You can compensate somewhat by lowering the contrast of the image manually through image-adjusting software such as Photoshop.

 But things are often not as simple as placing white text over a very dark image.
-Different colors will have different contrast levels to each other.
-So, you will need to get a color wheel that demonstrates which color are high contrast to each other.
-For example, the opposite of yellow on the color wheel is purple.
+Different colours will have different contrast levels to each other.
+So, you will need to get a colour wheel that demonstrates which colour are high contrast to each other.
+For example, the opposite of yellow on the colour wheel is purple.
 Placing bright yellow text over a dark, purple image creates the contrast difference you need for people to read the words.

-Colors affect the way people feel.
-So, using colors that elicit a powerful response will enhance the power of the image and text or graphics you want to use.
-The reason why colors can have a potent response is that they are associated with items such as danger, shelter, and even food.
-Colors bring out memories of past events or can be associated with different emotional states.
+Colours affect the way people feel.
+So, using colours that elicit a powerful response will enhance the power of the image and text or graphics you want to use.
+The reason why colours can have a potent response is that they are associated with items such as danger, shelter, and even food.
+Colours bring out memories of past events or can be associated with different emotional states.

 A beautiful blue may remind people of the sky or ocean.
 While red acts as a warning or danger.
 The type of response you want to get will depend in large part on the colours of the image you choose.
 On social media, the use of certain colours such as pink, red, or purple encourage sharing while yellow, green, blue, or black actually discourage sharing.